honestlysamuk/wsv/work log/moore,mealy vs state.md

+# Sunday 12th May

 Results from the comparison.

 The separation of concerns overhead is around 1 microsecond, or 40% slower.
 The additional indirection costs, and this is how much.
-Still, both mealy and moore are faster than every other implementation so far.
+Still, both mealy and moore are faster than every other implementation so far, and they are far more universally applicable.
+Still need to enter serde into the mix.

 ```rs
 Benchmarking StaticParse/first/empty_string: Collecting 100 samples in estimated 5.